-This year has certainly been a hard one for travel enthusiasts.
+The start of this new decade has certainly been a hard one for travel enthusiasts.
 While 2020 has forced us all to stop in our tracks and enjoy time at home with family and friends, it has also allowed us to press the reset button on our bodies and minds.
-As a collective we have become more creative; whether it be physically or mentally.
-We have learnt to be more patient with the uncontrollable and learned that we should spend more time focusing on the controllable.

-We hired a car for 4 days, packed some camping gear and off we went.
+We hired a car for 4 days, packed our two-man tent and our camping gear and off we went.

-The United Kingdom has hundred of camping grounds and green spaces that can be enjoyed by families, couples or solo.
-Campsites are currently (in 2020) taking about half of the usual amount of guests due to COVID social distancing rules.
-Due to this, look at booking a few weeks in advance, especially if camping during peak season (April and May bank holidays, including July-August) as the campsites do fill up pretty quickly.
+England has hundred of camping grounds and green spaces that can be enjoyed by families, couples or solo.
+Campsites are currently (in 2021) taking about half of the usual amount of guests due to COVID social distancing rules.
+Due to this, look at booking a few weeks in advance, especially if camping during peak season* as the campsites do fill up pretty quickly.

 If choosing to camp with a tent there is generally the choice of electric grass pitch or non-electric grass pitch.
 Unsurprisingly the electric grass pitch is most sought after and is best booked in advance.

 Amenities vary between each camping grounds.
 Some grounds come complete with a pool, sauna and onsite bar while others may offer only non-electric fields, next to a lake with horses.
 There is something out there for everyone and every experience.

 Do not let not having a car put you off camping.
 We comfortably carried all of the below to a car rental, so it is doable.
 We chose a non-electric pitch and the below is what we packed.
 You may wish to include a few other electrical items if you choose an electric pitch.

 · Pillow (a blow up pillow saves space and is surprisingly comfortable)

 · Cutlery, plates, cups/mugs and bowls and spatula